DK-123/Baking-Bites/README.md

 Here are some links to baking websites of people whose recipes I have utilized components of for my recipes:
 - [Preppy Kitchen](https://preppykitchen.com/)
 - [Sally's Baking Addiction](https://sallysbakingaddiction.com/)
-- [All The Recipes](https://alltherecipes.com/) (This website also helps in finding short recipe tips such as an easy way to make buttermilk from scratch.)
+- [All Recipes](https://allrecipes.com/) (This website also helps in finding short recipe tips such as an easy way to make buttermilk from scratch.)

 **Happy Baking!!**